 “…she turned around and saw Jesus standing there.”

-Mary stayed at the tomb, and Mary saw Jesus.
-Because she stayed, because she wasn’t done weeping yet, because her heart was broken and the only thing she had left was to cry at the place that broke her heart – not despite, but because she is mourning, she sees the Lord.
+Because Mary stayed at the tomb, because she wasn’t done weeping yet, because her heart was broken and the only thing she had left was to cry at the place that broke her heart – not despite, but because she is mourning, she sees the Lord.

 Jesus not only honored Mary.
 Jesus honored Mary’s tears, and Jesus honored Mary’s tenacity to honor her own tears.